OPAM 1.1 is no longer supported. Documentation for OPAM 1.2 is available here.

 The following commands will enable you to obtain information on available packages:

-opam list # List all available packages opam search QUERY # List packages with QUERY in their name or description opam info PACKAGE # Display information about PACKAGE
+opam list -a # List all available packages opam search QUERY # List packages with QUERY in their name or description opam info PACKAGE # Display information about PACKAGE

 The two commands you will probably use the most with OPAM are: